Want to Become a New York State Licensed Private Investigator?

 How long does it take to become a Private Investigator?

 The amount of time is relative to how long it takes for you to pass the NYS Private Investigator License Exam and become a principal to a private investigation business entity.
-Regardless, it will take at least 3 years of experience before you can be considered for a New York State Private Investigator License.
+Regardless, it will take at least 3 years of experience before you can be at least considered for a New York State Private Investigator License.

 Does a Private Investigator License expire?